hemendrarajawat/hemendrarajawat.in/content/blog/main-challenges-of-machine-learning.md

 - Underfitting the training data

 ## Insufficient Quantity of Training Data
-To teach a toddler what a car is, all it takes is for you to point to a car and say "car" or sometimes repeating this procedure a few times.
-Now the child is able to recognize apples in all sorts of colors and shapes.
+To teach a toddler what a apple is, all it takes is for you to point to a apple and say "apple" or sometimes repeating this procedure a few times.
+Now the child is able to recognize apple in all sorts of colors and shapes.

 Machine learning is not quite there yet; it takes a lot of data for most machine learning algorithms to work.
 Even for very simple tasks you typically need thousands of examples, and for complex tasks such as image or speech recognition, you may need millions of examples.